Pogroms during the Russian Civil War: Ukrainian pogroms (January-July 1919)

 In November 1918, the Ukrainian Hetmanate was replaced by Directorate of Ukraine, and on 22 January 1919, the re-established Ukrainian People's Republic carried out a unification with the West Ukrainian People's Republic.
 In February, Symon Petliura became the president of the Directorate.
 At the same time, starting in January 1919, the Red Army initiated an invasion of Ukraine from the east.
-In order to internally integrate its own troops, the Directorate used anti-Semitic agitation.
+In order to internally integrate its own troops, the Directorate used antisemitic agitation.
 Pogroms were launched on a massive scale in places where Ukrainian nationalists felt threatened.
 By the summer of 1919, various Ukrainian forces had murdered over 30,000 Jewish civilians.

 In mid-January 1919, the troops of Oles Kozyr-Zirka stationed in Ovruch killed 80 inhabitants and plundered approximately 1,200 houses.
 The otaman blamed the Jews who had gathered in the market square "for Bolshevism" and demanded a large ransom.
 Despite collecting tribute, the order to stop the pogrom was not obeyed.
 The events ended only with the withdrawal of the otaman's troops under the pressure of the Bolsheviks.
 At that time, in Zhytomyr, soldiers, joined by peasants from nearby villages, started a pogrom, killing 80 people and plundering property.
 Two months later, during the takeover of the city by the Ukrainian People's Army, a rumor was spread among the soldiers that 1,300 Christians had allegedly been murdered by Jews.
 It was a rumor based on the killing of 22 people by the Bolsheviks, which had actually included Jewish victims.
 A delegation of city officials managed to convince the commanders that the accusation was false, but it was too late to convince the rank-and-file.
 Despite the escape of many Jews from the city, during the pogrom that lasted five days, 317 people were murdered and many injured.
 Many Jews were saved by some of the city's Christian inhabitants, who provided them with shelter.
 The pogrom ceased with the recapture of the city by Bolshevik troops on 24 March.